 When the tech works—but the process is too slow

 An electrician stands in front of the empty bin location for NYM installation cable, scans the barcode with a smartphone, and taps “Order.”
 Two days later, the construction site is blocked because the replenishment arrived too late.
-What went wrong?
 The technology worked—but the process was too slow.

-The problem: In practice, Scan-to-Order often triggers orders only once material is already missing and shelves are visibly empty.
+The problem: In practice, Scan-to-Order often triggers orders only once material is already missing.
 Lead time stays the same—and that’s exactly what causes delays in day-to-day project work.
-If only the order had been placed two days earlier.

 Scan-to-Order in 30 seconds (definition + context)